Skip to contents

 Inference

-Let’s compare the predictive performance between the stacking model and the three types of tree boosting models (base learners) fitted individually:
+Let’s compare the predictive performance between the stacking model and the three types of tree boosting models (base learners) fitted individually.
+Note that the models and performance metrics should be (bitwise) reproducible on the same operating system but they might vary on different platforms.

 params = list(